yochaigal/cairn/adventures/conversions/winters-daughter.md

 - DEX save to avoid being heard by the worms.

 ## 5.
-- Run as written except for Religious Objects.

 ### Religious Objects
 4 HP, 1 Armor, bash (1d4)
 - Can fly.